 When selecting third-party asset managers, CCM investigated and interviewed several managers.
 In the due diligence process, CCM evaluated each manager's experience, investment strategies, historical performance, fee structure, ability to communicate and levels of risk.
 CCM sought counsel from peers and other professionals in the industry and compliance professionals to determine which manager best fit CCM's clients' needs and business model and which manager has the ability to invest under different economic conditions.
-There are currently hundreds of models available through co-advisor Orion Portfolio Solutions which CCM does not recommend, but which are reviewed frequently to evaluate their fit for our clients' goals and objectives.

 CCM exclusively offers advisory services by evaluating client's investment needs, assisting the client in selecting a third-party money manager, recommending a particular investment strategy, monitoring the performance of the strategy and money manager selected, and meeting with the client at least annually to assess whether the strategy and manager are meeting the client's needs.
 The third-party manager is responsible for continuously monitoring client accounts and making trades in client accounts when necessary.
-Clients are reminded that Investing in securities involves risk of loss that clients should be prepared to bear.
+Clients are reminded that investing in securities involves risk of loss that clients should be prepared to bear.